zorbathut/dec/doc/documentation/serialization.md

 Recorder does not support the automatic reflection-based parsing that Dec.Parser does.
 This is partly for security reasons and partly for practicality reasons; the author's experience is that fully automatic reflection-based game saves rarely work well.

-Recorder does support [`Dec.Converter`](xref:Dec.Converter), but this isn't the intended way to handle custom serialization.
+Recorder does support [`Dec.Converter`](xref:Dec.Converter), but this isn't the intended way to handle serialization of classes that you authored.
 Most custom serialization should be taken care of by inheriting from [`Dec.IRecordable`](xref:Dec.IRecordable), then overriding [`Dec.IRecordable.Record`](xref:Dec.IRecordable.Record(Dec.Recorder)).
 This function provides you with a [`Dec.Recorder`](xref:Dec.Recorder), whose most important function is Dec.Recorder.Record.
 This function can be used to easily serialize any type that Recorder supports.

 ```cs
 public class RecordableExample : Dec.IRecorder